 The event is a challenging fun team building event, where all team members complete all three challenges together.
 On average the event will take roughly eight to nine hours to complete and training for the event is advised.
 The longest element of the event is the mountain climb, which will take approximately four hours.

-- Friday 13 July- Arrive for evening briefing (approx 6pm) at our event base Newton Rigg College, Penrith.
+- Friday 5 or Saturday 6 July – Event briefing – The day before your chosen event day you will arrive for evening briefing (approx 6pm) at our event base Newton Rigg College, Penrith.
 Here you will be given a full overview of the day ahead, a chance to answer questions and also get your bike sized up.

-- Saturday 14 July – An 8am start, with teams setting off in waves.
+- Saturday 6 or Sunday 7 July – Evend day – An 8am start, with teams setting off in intervals.
 After the event there will be a presentation ceremony and a celebratory dinner or barbecue with all other teams.

 What is included?